DataDog/documentation/content/en/tracing/profiler/_index.md

 ---

 <div class="alert alert-info">
-Datadog Profiling is in beta.
+Datadog Profiler is in beta.
 Reach out to <a href="/help/">Datadog Support</a> if you encounter any issues or have feedback to share.
 </div>

 {{< img src="tracing/profiling/profiling_flamegraph.gif" alt="Exploring profiling flame graph">}}